mmaxs/uvcc/doc/src/Introduction.md

 uvcc sources are accompanied with several illustrative example programs the source code of which can be found in the /example subdirectory.

-* \subpage doxy_page_example_lxjs2012 "lxjs2012-demo" - an example used by Bert Belder at LXJS 2012 to demonstrate the libuv basics. \n
+* \subpage doxy_page_example_lxjs2012 "lxjs2012-demo" - an example used by Bert Belder at LXJS 2012 to demonstrate the libuv basics.\n
                                       It shows how uvcc simplifies the code.

-* \subpage doxy_page_example_cpio "cpio" - a simple program that copies its `stdin` to `stdout`. \n It shows some essential points that one comes across with when beginning to develop programs using libuv and how uvcc address them.
+* \subpage doxy_page_example_cpio "cpio" - a simple program that copies its `stdin` to `stdout`.\n It shows some essential points that one comes across with when beginning to develop programs using libuv and how uvcc address them.

-* \subpage doxy_page_example_tee  "tee" - a simple program that copies its `stdin` to `stdout` and also to each file specified as a program argument. \n
+* \subpage doxy_page_example_tee "tee" - a program that copies its `stdin` to `stdout` and also to each file specified as a program argument.\n
-                           It demonstrates simple versions of the buffer and request pools that can avoid intense memory allocation requests and some side effects of the C/C++ memory allocator appearing thereat.
+                                 It demonstrates uvcc features and simple version of the buffer pool that can avoid intense memory allocation requests.

 \page doxy_page_example_lxjs2012 lxjs2012-demo